Kasese District

 Kasese District is a district in Western Uganda.
-Like most other Ugandan districts, the town of Kasese is the site of the district headquarters.
+Like most other Ugandan districts, it is named after its chief town and district headquarters, the town of Kasese.

 History

 In September 2022, the district was hit by deadly landslides.

 Location

 Kasese District is located along the equator.
 It is bordered by Kabarole District to the north, Kamwenge District and Kitagwenda District to the east, Rubirizi District to the south, and the Democratic Republic of the Congo to the west.
 The district headquarters at Kasese are located approximately 359 km, by road, west of Kampala, Uganda's capital and largest city.

 Geography

 The district has a total land area of 2724 km2, of which 885 km2 is reserved for Queen Elizabeth National Park and 652 km2 for Rwenzori Mountains National Park, leaving 1187 km2 for human habitation and economic utilization.
 Kasese District is part of the Rwenzururu Kingdom, which is coterminal with the Rwenzururu sub-region, home to an estimated 810,400 inhabitants as f 2022, according to the national census conducted that year.
 The sub region consists of Bundibugyo District, Ntoroko District, and Kasese District.